 Defective: Waived if card is determined to be defective without damage

 Am I eligible for a UD ID card?

 All enrolled students are eligible to obtain a University of Delaware ID Card.
 Eligibility for Faculty/Staff members is determined by their personnel class.
 Spouses of University Faculty and Staff are also eligible for a University ID card, provided the University-affiliated individual is eligible.
-For new Spouse Card Requests, please reach out to Talent Solutions Staff at firstname.lastname@example.org to confirm your eligibility and provide you with next steps.
+For new Spouse Card Requests, please complete the following form to confirm your eligibility and we’ll provide you with next steps — https://services.udel.edu/

 Visiting scholars, temporary employees, special groups and other department associates may also be eligible for a ‘Department card’ upon request by their unit.
 These ‘Department’ cards may be requested by filling out the Department Card Request Form.